crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- fix dropdown component
 - ability to name slots
 - update compiler to accept bindings
+- component instance bindings
-- ensure that all child overrides gone
+- ensure that label is no-longer used for defining props
 - make evaluator faster (refactor entirely -- use style sheets for style overrides.
 Necessary either way for pseudo elements)
   - leverage style sheets for style overrides
   - memoize evaluated instances